lbroglio/ComS327Game/README.md

     t - Display a list of trainers on the map and their position relative to the player \
         The list can be scrolled with the up and down arrows.
 Exit the list with the 'esc' key \
     Q - Quit the game.

+## Acknowledgments
+Credit to https://github.com/veekun/pokedex for the Pokedex data